roleen/xml-diff-visualizer/README.md

 # xml-diff-visualizer

 This utility provides a diff of two xml strings organized in a tree structure.
+Check it out in action at http://xml-diff-visualizer.com

 ## Installation